eladtpro/azure-aks-scaler/README.md

 ![Select workflow](assets/actions-select-workflow-2022.webp)
 4. Above the list of workflow runs, click the Run workflow button.
 ![Run workflow](assets/actions-workflow-dispatch.webp)
-5. Select the **Branch** dropdown menu and click a branch to run the workflow on.
+5. Select the **Branch** dropdown menu and click a branch to run the workflow.
 6. Click Run workflow.